evanscal/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-attachments-by-using-ews-in-exchange.md

         {
             FileAttachment fileAttachment = attachment as FileAttachment;
             // Load the attachment into a file.
+            // This does not save attachment contents into the file
             // This call results in a GetAttachment call to EWS. fileAttachment.Load("C:\\temp\\" + fileAttachment.Name);